 First aid for a damaged tooth

-Accidents happen so it’s important to know what to do if you or someone else accidentally damages a tooth.
+So it’s important to know what to do if you or someone else accidentally damages a tooth.

 If you crack or chip a tooth it’s important to get to a dentist as soon as possible.
 If you can save any part of a tooth that has chipped off keep it in a container of milk or wrap it in plastic wrap and take it with you to the dentist.
 Do not put the tooth in ice or hot water.